h3nock/hdfs-cloud-starter/README.md

 # HDFS Cloud Starter

-Deploy a production-ready Hadoop HDFS cluster on GCP and AWS using Terraform and Ansible.
+Deploy Hadoop HDFS cluster on GCP and AWS using Terraform and Ansible.

 ---